 Academic Departments and Schools at the University of Melbourne are divided into ten academic divisions: Architecture, Building and Planning; Arts; Business and Economics; Education; Engineering; Law; Medicine, Dentistry and Health Sciences; Science; Veterinary and Agricultural Sciences; Victorian College of the Arts and Melbourne Conservatorium of Music.

 Courses are available in the below disciplines.
-You can also refer to the Melbourne online course catalog for a listing of all courses.
+For detailed instructions on how to find and select courses, and a list of popular courses at the University of Melbourne, refer to Step 2 – Get Schooled – of our 6 easy steps to studying abroad.
+You can also refer to our University of Melbourne online course catalog instructions for a listing of all courses, and how to navigate the online catalog.
 Students enroll in 3 – 4 courses per semester (37.5-50 credits), which usually transfers as 12 – 16 U.S. semester credits.

 |Communications & Media||